 Disclaimer: I recently started working at Sanity, so I am biased.
 Of course, other authoring tools and content platforms exist too; use what works for you etc.

-A wishlist
+A wishlist#heading-1

 There are a lot of ways to share photos online, but what would I do if the proverbial sky was the limit?
 Here’s some things I wanted for my photo blog.